GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 #### Prepare release notes

    1. The audience for the release notes are partner agencies and their developers.
 Notes should be written in [plain language](https://plainlanguage.gov/) and clearly demonstrate the impact on the end user or agency.
+       - Generate the changelog using the IdP's changelog script:
+         ```
+         scripts/changelog_check.rb -b origin/stages/prod
+         ```
+       - *Review* the generated changelog to fix spelling and grammar issues, clarify or organize changes into correct categories, and assign invalid entries to a valid category.
    1. Release manager writes a [draft release](https://help.github.com/en/github/administering-a-repository/managing-releases-in-a-repository#creating-a-release) on GitHub.
        - Tag version: leave blank for now -- will fill in with the final tag on `stages/prod` from the last step
        - Release title: `RC #{NUMBER}`